Peltandra virginica: Ethnobotany

 The plant contains calcium oxalate crystals, making it unpalatable.
 Indigenous peoples of the Americas used most parts of the plant for food, however, cooking it for hours first to make it safe to eat.

 Historical accounts suggest that Native Americans may have used Peltandra virginica as a food source.
 They may have eaten the seeds and fruits as well as the leaves and roots.
 The section of P. virginica's range where its populations are highest, from Pennsylvania to coastal Virginia, are where it was most likely used for food.
 In other times and places, it has been used as an ornamental plant and to stabilize sediments in small bodies of water.

 Wildlife

 Peltandra virginica is considered a low percentage of various animals' food sources.
-Peltandra virginica makes up 5-10% of the diet of small mammals that reside within its range and makes up 10-25% of the diet of water birds that share its range.
-Peltandra virginica makes up 5-10% of the diet of water birds that share its range.
+Peltandra virginica makes up 5–10% of the diet of small mammals that reside within its range and 10–25% of the diet of water birds that share its range.